Care for Your Pets

 Spay/Neuter

 There are many reason for altering your pet.
 Females, if altered before their first heat cycle, have a reduced risk for mammary tumors (breast cancer) and eliminate the possibility of uterine infections.
-In males, altering reduces their risk of testicular and prostate cancers, and can help reduce behavioral marking (spraying).
-Neutering does not affect the development of your pet.
-We recommend both spaying and neutering be performed at 5-6 months of age.
+In males, altering reduces their risk of testicular cancers, and can help reduce behavioral marking (spraying).

 SPAY (OVH) – Ovarian Hysterectomy

 OVH is the surgical procedure in which the uterus and ovaries are surgically removed.
-The procedure itself lasts 20 – 35 minutes.
-Your pet is given a sedative to help relax them when they first arrive.
-For the surgical procedure, an anesthetic is given intravenously and then they are placed on isoflourane gas during the procedure.
+The procedure itself lasts 20 – 45 minutes.
 Their heart-rate, respiratory rate, oxygen saturation, and core body temperature are monitored by a surgical technician throughout the procedure.
 Standard spays are given absorbable sutures so they won’t need to return for a suture removal.
 All spayed are monitored during the day of surgery and go home late in the afternoon the same day as surgery.
 Take home instructions and pain medications to keep your pet comfortable will be given at the time of discharge.

 NEUTER – Orchiectomy

 Neutering is the surgical removal of the testicles and all reproductive capabilities.
-The procedure lasts 10-15 minutes for cats and 20-30 minutes for dogs.
-A sedative is given to your pet when it arrives to help it relax.
-For the surgical procedure, an anesthetic is given intravenously, and then they are placed on isoflourane gas during the procedure.
+The procedure lasts 5-10 minutes for cats and 20-30 minutes for dogs.
 Heart-rate, respiratory rate, oxygen saturation, and core body temperature are monitored by a surgical technician throughout the entire procedure.
 Neuters are given absorbable sutures so a suture removal is unnecessary.
 Neutering is performed as a same day procedure.
 Take home instructions and pain medications to keep your pet comfortable will be given at time of discharge.

 Heartworm